Summary

 }

-For this input datatype, you would give the unique identifier of the saved query to delete, and the name of the associated view.
-This is described in the table here:
+For the input, you would give the unique identifier of the saved query to delete, and the name of the associated view or repository.
+Click on Show Query above the Syntax section to see how to get the saved query identifier.

 ParameterTypeRequiredDefaultStabilityDescription